armandofox/armandofox.github.io/_posts/book_summary/2021-09-30-economy-cities.md

 ---
-title: "America in the Seventies"
+title: "The Economy of Cities"
 categories: ["Book summary","Urbanism"]
 ---